 The latest movie theater news and updates

-Read more in the Mercury News.
+Read more in the Daily News.

 (Thanks to jeterga for providing the photo.)

 Two years ago, Harkins Theaters was forced to install technology in all its Arizona locations to accommodate the blind and deaf.
 Could this be on the slate for theaters nationwide?
 Discussions are heightening that could lead to theaters being responsible for more than just a digital conversion.

 PC Mag sounded off on the growing topic of making movie theaters more interactive.
 With tweet seats becoming more and more prevalent in performing arts venues and Disney [rolling outhttp://www.engadget.com/2013/09/11/disney-second-screen-live-ipad-theater-little-mermaid/) its second screen program, more disruptions to a pristine moviegoing experience could be on the horizon.